-Total Direct Compensation of CEO and Direct Reports as a Percentage of Adjusted Net Income 7.7% 4.3%
+Total Direct Compensation of CEO and Direct Reports as a Percentage of Adjusted Net Income 7.7%

-(1) Includes our current CEO for the full year and our former CEO for the two months of his service in that position.
+Includes our current CEO for the full year and our former CEO for the two months of his service in that position.
 Includes both our current Chief Risk Officer for his 7 months with the Company during 2015 and his predecessor for the 9 months of his service in that position.
 Until Mr. Sinks became our CEO in March 2015, the group also includes his direct reports as Chief Operating Officer.

-Investor Outreach and Consideration of Last Year's "Say on Pay" Vote our prior outreach efforts.
+Investor Outreach and Consideration of Last Year's "Say on Pay" Vote

+During 2015, we reached out to shareholders owning approximately 55% of our outstanding shares to discuss executive compensation and other corporate governance matters.
+We held meetings with, or received informal feedback from, shareholders owning approximately 27% of the outstanding shares.
+This outreach was a continuation of our prior outreach efforts.
 During 2014, we reached out to shareholders owning approximately 70% of our outstanding shares to discuss our executive compensation program.
 We held meetings with, or received informal feedback from, shareholders owning almost 50% of the outstanding shares.
 As a result of feedback received from shareholders and others, the Committee changed our executive compensation program in the respects described below.